CASE COMPETITION / 11–12 SEPTEMBER 2026

 Stage four

-Cornell PropConnex Global Competition in NYC
+Cornell PropConnex Global Competition – New York

 Got a question?
 Click here

-Participating partner
+Participating Universities

 Conditions of entry